Davis Campus Nomination Procedures & Timeline

 November 9: Davis Planning Tool due.
 Please choose a single group member who will act as a contact for the group; this member will act as a liaison between the group and the Fellowships Office.
 After submission, call the Fellowships Office at (585) 276-5869 to schedule a meeting to discuss your plans.
 See contact information and walk-in hours.

-November 28, 4pm EST: Formal draft proposal and budget due.
+November 28, 4pm EST: Formal draft proposal and budget due (click here to submit).
 After submission, call the Fellowships Office at (585) 276-5869 to schedule a meeting to discuss proposal.

-January 11, 4pm EST: Application components due.
-A complete application includes the components listed below to be submitted by email to email@example.com.
+January 11, 4pm EST: Application components due (click here to submit).
+A complete application includes all of the components listed below.

 - 2-page proposal